An In-depth Reference For imp-enabled Device Production

-The update duration is relatively short but dependent on local Internet conditions — connectivity, the presence of a proxy, etc. — so you should not assume your factory firmware will run after a measured time.
+The update duration is relatively short but highly dependent on local Internet conditions — connectivity speed, the presence of a proxy, etc. — so you should not assume your factory firmware will run after a measured time.
 The duration of the ‘BlinkUp → possible update → restart → test-and-bless’ cycle will likely be different between your lab and your factory, and may even differ between DUTs, depending on connectivity conditions.

 When updating is complete, the DUT will restart, re-connect, and download and run the factory firmware — subject to the potential issues described below.

-If BlinkUp failed (indicated by a fast red flash, or the LED continuing to slowly flash orange), check the physical placement of the DUT relative to the fixture’s emitter.
-You may also wish to check the DUT’s BlinkUp circuit design and whether the product’s industrial design is impeding the signal path to the sensor.
+If BlinkUp failed (indicated by a fast red flash, or the LED continuing to slowly flash orange), check the physical placement of the DUT relative to the BlinkUp fixture’s emitter.
+During the testing phase, you may also wish to check the DUT’s BlinkUp circuit design and whether the product’s industrial design is impeding the signal path to the sensor.

-If BlinkUp succeeded (three seconds of solid green followed by red and amber flashes) but the DUT doesn't connect to the impCloud (slow green flashes), check the network credentials embedded in or retrieved by the factory firmware and passed into the server.factoryblinkup() call.
+If BlinkUp succeeded (three seconds of solid green followed by red and amber flashes) but the DUT doesn't connect to the impCloud (slow green flashes), check the network credentials embedded in or retrieved by the fixture firmware and passed into the server.factoryblinkup() call.

-If your factory firmware includes tests of the DUT hardware, you should feed the result of those tests as a single Boolean value into the server.bless() call.
+If your DUT firmware includes tests of the DUT hardware, you should feed the result of those tests as a single Boolean value into the server.bless() call.
 This ensures that the DUT’s LED will signal red if the hardware test failed, allowing a factory operator to identify the faulty unit and remove it.
-As that is the same effect as blessing itself failing, your factory firmware should include log messages and/or relay messages to your server to help you determine where the point of failure lies.
-If it is in the hardware test section of your factory firmware, check the code and/or the DUT hardware manually.
+As that is the same effect as blessing itself failing, your DUT firmware should include log messages and/or relay messages to your server to help you determine where the point of failure lies.
+If it is in the hardware test section of your DUT firmware, check the code and/or the DUT hardware manually.

-If a DUT is connected but is not indicating bless success or failure, check that the promoted factory firmware’s blessing flow includes the key server.bless() call and that it has not been disabled for development testing.
+If a DUT is connected but is not indicating bless success or failure, check that the promoted DUT firmware includes the mandatory server.bless() call and that it has not been disabled (this is now unnecessary).

-Factory BlinkUp fixtures will not be able to perform factory BlinkUp if they are not assigned to a Factory Device Group.
-To assign a fixture to a different Product, you need to first remove it from the Factory Device Group that it is currently assigned to.
-Once that’s done, you can’t use it to configure DUTs for that same Factory Device Group until it is re-assigned to it.
+BlinkUp fixtures will not be able to perform factory BlinkUp if they are not assigned to a Fixture Device Group.
+To assign a fixture to a different Product, you need to first remove it from the Fixture Device Group that it is currently assigned to.
+Once that’s done, you can’t use it to configure DUTs until it is re-assigned.

 This issue is commonly seen with customers who are testing multiple factory flows simultaneously using the same fixture.
-Either label the fixture with the name of the Product which contains the Factory Test Device Group or Factory Device Group to which it is currently assigned, or obtain sufficient fixtures so that each Product has its own unit.
+Either label the fixture with the name of the Product which contains the Test Fixture Device Group or Fixture Device Group to which it is currently assigned, or obtain sufficient fixtures so that each Product has its own unit.

-To avoid factory escapes, take care to ensure that all DUTs are tracked and that only blessed devices are placed in product packaging and dispatched from the factory.
-We strongly recommend that you print a self-adhesive label which can be attached to devices and/or their packaging — or they can be laser-etched — when they are successfully blessed.
+To avoid factory escapes, take care to ensure that all DUTs are tracked and that only Production Devices are placed in product packaging and dispatched from the factory.
+We strongly recommend that you print a self-adhesive label which can be attached to Production Devices and/or their packaging — or they can be laser-etched — when they are successfully blessed.
 You can use your factory firmware’s agent code to relay device information to the printing/etching station to ensure each label or mark is tied to a specific device.